GuillaumeGomez/rfcs/text/000-rustdoc-jump-to-definition.md

 Some issues that can appear when generate cross-crate links is to link to non-existent locations.
 For example, if a version your crate depends on when published is yanked, your links (not just source code links but also links in documentation) will target non-existent pages and will result in 404 or "file not found" if local.

 A discussion about this suggested to instead add a new argument in the URL (`?source=true`) which would automatically click on the source link of the item on its documentation page.
-The problem is that private elements (unless the documentation is generated with `--document-private-items`) don't have a documentation page, which reduces the possibilities of this solution quite a lot.
-This fix would also only worked on web platform implementing it as it requires a server to pick a compatible version (in the semver meaning) for this crate.
-Another problem is: what to do if there is no compatible version (in the semver meaning still) available?
+The problem is that hidden elements don't have a documentation page, so this would lead to another 404 error.
+This fix would also only worked on web platform implementing it since it requires a server to pick a compatible version (in the semver meaning) for this crate.
+Another problem is: what to do if there is no compatible version (in the semver meaning) available?
 For example, if there was only a `0.15` version published, `0.14.x` and `0.16.y` are not compatible to it.
 Then it would very likely just don't redirect and leave the user on the 404 page.

 The idea here would be to follow the current URL strategy in use for cross-crate items: generate a URL relative to the root path.
 If `--extern-html-root-url` isn't used, then the root-path is the one provided to rustdoc where to build documentation.

-This is somewhat the same answer for `cargo --no-deps`: unless rustdoc actually checks if the dependencies' locations are empty or not, there is no way for rustdoc to know if they're present.
+This is somewhat the same answer for `cargo --no-deps`: unless rustdoc actually checks if the dependencies' generated documentation folders are empty or not, there is no way for rustdoc to know if they exist or not.
 As such, it should simply assume that they are present and generate links for them as it does for the foreign items in the documentation pages.

 ## UI